yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/software-outsourcing-10-years-ahead),
 [photos](https://www.facebook.com/yegor256/posts/10209219903204587),
 [video](https://www.youtube.com/watch?v=9j5pq71BS5U).
+The conference was rather small, but well focused.
+The audience was actively engaged and asked a lot of questions.
+About a hundred people at my talk.
+The quality of the location was average and my expenses were not reimbursed.
+Also, the content was not really well-prepared or monitored.

 <div class="talk-event"/>
+<aside class="venue-rate green">B-</aside>
 <img src="https://scontent-fra3-1.xx.fbcdn.net/hphotos-xfp1/t31.0-8/12973436_10209204731425302_6365100788713506194_o.jpg" class="past-talk" alt="Agilia Conference 2016"/>
 Meetings Help Us And Kill Our Projects;
 [Agilia Conference 2016](http://agiliaconference.com/agilia-conference-2016/speakers/yegor-bugayenko/);